metafloor/zpl-image/README.md

 `^GF` is the ZPL command for use-once image rendering (that is, the image is not saved to the printer for later recall by other label formats).

-The rendered image is the actual Z64 data decoded and then drawn to a canvas.
+The rendered image displayed on the page is the actual Z64 data decoded and then drawn to a canvas.
 If you are interested in that bit of functionality, look for `z64ToCanvas` in the html file.

 ## Generic Browser Usage